temporalio/documentation/docs/php-workflows.md

 Retry Policies are not required when starting a Workflow.
 If one is not provided, a default one is generated for the Workflow.
-However, if one is provided, the only required option that is set is the [initial interval](#initial-interval).
+However, if one is provided, the only required option is the [initial interval](#initial-interval).

 :::